Frequently asked questions

 A. Check that the sag is set at 16 to 17mm.
 That’s it.

-(It sounds simple, but the dual air chambers in your shock sometimes don’t equalise immediately, and over a few weeks or months it’s possible for the sag to increase.
+(It sounds simple, but the dual air chambers in your shock sometimes don’t equalise immediately, and over a ride or three it’s possible for the sag to increase.
 Always check the sag is still at 16 or 17mm before making other changes.)

 Q. Does it clog up with mud?